vhbrilhante/vhbrilhante/README.md

 ## About

 - 🎓 Computer Science student
-- 💻 Interested in Networking, Infrastructure, and
+- 💻 Interested in Networking and Infrastructure
 - 🌐 Advanced English (C1)
 - 📚 Always learning and building projects